Sliding Scale Day - Not a Sale

 What is Sliding Scale?

 Sliding scale is a route to economic justice or a means to increase access to products or services.
 Tending to your skin and connecting to yourself is not just for people with privilege.
 Sliding scale is a form of community care and one way that we can care for each other in tangible ways.
-When you purchase a Garden Support Sticker you are helping me to cover the costs and supporting community, when you purchase at regular price, you are helping me to run this business, when you take the appropriate discount you are allowing community to hold and support you.
+When you purchase a Garden Support Sticker you are helping me cover the costs of offering discounts.
+When you purchase at regular price, you are helping me run this business.
+And when you take the appropriate discount, you are allowing community to hold and support you.

 For sliding scale to function, there must be trust, respect, accountability, and the ability to hold complexity.
 I am not asking for income or other verification as I trust you to be honest about where you fall on the sliding scale.
 Remember this is not a sale; this is an opportunity to accurately assess where you hold power within systems of harm.